-I am seeking summary-level data for a specific trial or trials - can I request that the Data Holder conduct the analyses?
+I am seeking summary-level data for a specific trial or trials – can I request that the Data Partner conduct the analyses?

-The YODA Project is facilitating external investigator access to clinical trial data being made available by partnering Data Holders.
+The YODA Project is facilitating external investigator access to clinical trial data being made available by its Data Partners.
 This access allows external investigators to conduct their own independent analyses of the data.
-Requests for Data Holders to conduct analyses are generally out-of-scope due to resource limitations, but will be considered on a case-by-case basis depending upon circumstances and rationale.
+Requests for Data Partners to conduct analyses are generally out-of-scope due to resource limitations, but will be considered on a case-by-case basis depending upon circumstances and rationale.

 Are all the available data listed on the YODA Project website?